sasudavid/ghananlp.github.io/_pages/resources.md

 {% include base_path %}

-On this page, we list resources that can help you started with NLP on Ghanaian languages.
+On this page, we list resources that can help you get started with NLP on Ghanaian languages.

 Resource List
 ======